These pages do not apply outside Great Britain.

 Giving presentations, or taking part in meetings.

 Giving presentations might seem an odd 'normal day-to-day activity'.
 However it is common to many jobs, and at least in employment claims its inclusion would be supported by Chacón Navas.
 See also below A note on public speaking.

 Para D20 of the 2011 Guidance gives an example on backgound noise being taken into accout in assessing effects of tinnitus.

 If a person has particular difficulty with their speech when 'at a low ebb' in the small hours on a night shift, or when their body clock is adjusting between day and night shifts (experiencing a 'jet lag' kind of effect).

 Night shift working was considered to be a normal day-to-day activity in Chief Constable of Dumfries & Galloway v Adams.

 These seem to be normal day-to-day activities in any event.
 However, see below Keeping description of the activity fairly general for points which can bolster an argument that an activity with unusual aspects is actually a normal day-to-day activity.

 There is a separate section below on Recruitment and promotion.

-Under previous 1996 Guidance (pre-dating the 2006 and 2011 Guidance), speaking to an audience was not seen as a normal day-to-day activity.
+Previous 1996 Guidance (pre-dating the 2006 and 2011 Guidance) said that speaking to an audience was not a normal day-to-day activity.
 Para C19(i) said that it would not be reasonable to regard as having a substantial adverse effect: "inability to speak in front of an audience."